itsadi08/-8-Weeks-SQL-Challenge/README.md

  <img width="300" height="300" src="https://user-images.githubusercontent.com/121611397/233270784-838a812f-8ec5-4034-b5d1-1b86ce26661a.png">
 </p>

-Danny was scrolling through Instagram when he stumbled upon a post that combined 80s retro styling with pizza.
-He knew he had found his calling - to start a pizza delivery service that was both stylish and efficient.
-And so, Pizza Runner was born.

-Danny recruited runners to deliver his fresh, delicious pizzas and developed a mobile app to accept orders from customers.
-But he knew that to take Pizza Runner to the next level, he needed to optimize his operations using data analysis.
+Hey, did you know that people worldwide consume over 115 million kilograms of pizza daily?
+That's a whole lotta dough!
+Speaking of dough, our boy Danny stumbled upon a killer idea while scrolling through his Instagram feed: "80s Retro Styling and Pizza Is The Future!"
+Genius, right?
+But Danny knew he needed more than just pizza to make bank, so he launched Pizza Runner, the Uber of the pizza world!

+Danny started by recruiting runners to deliver his fresh pies (from his house, no less) and maxed out his credit card to hire freelance developers to build a slick mobile app for taking orders.
+But here's the thing: Danny's got lots of questions about Pizza Runner, from pizza metrics to ingredient optimization to pricing and ratings.
+And he wants answers, fast!

+So, SQL gurus, it's time to flex those data manipulation skills.
+But first, we gotta clean up that messy data.
+There are null values and wonky data types in the customer_orders and runner_orders tables, so let's get to work!
+Once we've tidied things up, we can dive into those juicy questions and help Danny take his pizza empire to the next level.

 Here's how you can help Danny: View the case study and the solution here.